 The scope of the guidance provided in the Cost-Effectiveness Proposed Decision and this Decision is intended to describe how the Utility Performance Incentive should be incorporated as an impact in the cost-effectiveness tests.
 The guidance is not intended to describe how the 2024-2026 Shared Savings financial incentive mechanism is calculated.
-The Deputy Commissioner looks forward to continued discussions about the 2024-2026 Shared Savings financial incentive as part of that separate proceeding.
+The Deputy Commissioner looks forward to continued discussions about the 2024-2026 Shared Savings financial incentive proceeding.